Skip to main content

 Strengthening the grid

-PSE replaces and upgrades equipment to improve reliability and help prevent wildfires, including regularly inspecting and replacing poles, wires and other equipment, installing "tree wire" (specially coated overhead wire that helps prevent sparks, and strategically undergrounding power lines in areas with the highest wildfire risk.
+PSE replaces and upgrades equipment to improve reliability and help prevent wildfires, including regularly inspecting and replacing poles, wires and other equipment, installing "tree wire" (specially coated overhead wire that helps prevent sparks), and strategically undergrounding power lines.

 powerLine